Veridise/veridise-docs/zkvanguard/detectors/uc-inputs.md

 input signal `operation` (in practice, this could be a hash of a smart contract function and arguments) combined with a private input `private_key` only known by the committer.
-This commitment can be therefore used to prove of the committer's specific intent to perform the specified operation, as the commitment can be easily verified externally, but can only be forged if the private key of the committer is compromised.
+This commitment can be therefore used to prove the committer's specific intent to perform the specified operation, as the commitment can be easily verified externally, but can only be forged if the private key of the committer is compromised.